Fun Sledding Hills Around Philadelphia

 Burholme Park

+If you’re looking for somewhere near the Fox Chase section of the city, Burholme Park is your spot.
 The park is the home of the Ryerss Museum and Library, which was built on one of the highest points of land in the area, meaning it’s an ideal place to feed your need for speed.

-Walnut Lane Golf Course
+Walnut Lane Golf Club

+Not far from Thomas Mansion, Walnut Lane Golf Club in Roxborough is pretty much a sledder’s paradise.
 The golf course has lots of hills to choose from with different grades of slopes.
 It’s open to the public, so grab your sled and get going!
 As a bonus, it’s just a block from Dalessandro’s and Chubby’s Steaks if you need to refuel.
 A stop here is a highlight of Philadelphia in winter.

 Water Tower Recreation Center

-People sledding on a hill with a tall stone tower in the background
+People sledding on a hill with a tall stone tower in the background.

 Fort Washington State Park

-People sledding down a snow-covered hill
+People sledding down a snow-covered hill.

 At 400-feet-long, Suicide Hill in Fort Washington State Park gives sledders a long runway to gain some speed.
 It’s a popular place to visit after a decent snowstorm, but the location also lives up to its name and there have been some gnarly wipeouts here.